kacperorzechowski/vmlyrnoid/README.md

 The game is created using TypeScript and Canvas with OOP paradigm.
 Why?
 I used to make games with Unity and I miss this approach in my daily routine as a Front-End developer (Vue, React).

 Whole concept is super simple.
-You move with ⬅️➡️ trying to bounce the ball with paddle.
+You move with ⬅️➡️ trying to bounce the ball with the paddle and destroy all the blocks on the board.

-Blocks on the board represent company logo I work for.
+Blocks pattern represents company logo I work for.
 This is because the idea of creating such game born on our meeting, on ☕️ break during workshops we were having.

 ### Play tests
 You can play the game ~~here~~ (soon 🙃) or simply set it up yourself, check below 👇.